vilbedawg/jlox-cpp/README.md

 # BIS Interpreter

-This is an implementation of the AST-interpreter built in Rober Nystrom's book "Crafting Interpreters"
+This is an implementation of the AST-interpreter built in Robert Nystrom's book "Crafting Interpreters"

 Todo